k21971/EvilHack/doc/evilhack-changelog.md

 - Format cleanup in zap.c
 - Bit more formatting cleanup in zap.c
 - Blessed objects in inventory have a chance to resist being cancelled
+- Indestructable objects have same chance to resist cancellation as intelligent artifacts